Understanding Cognitive Behavioral Therapy for Insomnia and How it Can Help Your Sleep

 Who Can Benefit from CBT-I?

-CBT-I works well for adults with chronic insomnia, including those with:
+CBT-I works well for adults and some adolescents with chronic insomnia, including those with:

 Difficulty falling asleep